The Size of Interpolants in Modal Logics: Lower Bounds

+which uses propositional variables in $\tau$ only.
+It is straightforward to show that $\psi$ is a strongest Alt$_{1}(\tau)$-implicate for $\phi$, as required.

-We also note that it is open whether the dichotomy above can be extended to K4 since the pre-tabular normal logics containing K4 are significantly more complex than the pre-tabular normal modal logics containing S4 or GL.
+We have used multiple translations $\tr_i$ and $rt_{i}$ and also multiple uniform propositional interpolants, as was previously done for tabular logics determined by sets of finite frames in Section~\ref{subsec:there_and_back}.
+A single translation $\tr_{\text{alt}}$ and single converse translation $rt_{\text{alt}}$ are obtained in the same way as in Section~\ref{subsec:single_to_multiple}. \end{proof} We note that it is also open whether the dichotomy above can be extended to K4 since the pre-tabular normal logics containing K4 are significantly more complex than the pre-tabular normal modal logics containing S4 or GL.
 For instance, there are pre-tabular normal modal logics containing K4 without the poly-size model property~\cite[Chapter~12]{DBLP:books/daglib/0030819}.